Ramsay Bolton: A Storm of Swords and A Feast for Crows

-Prior to the Red Wedding, Roose Bolton presents Robb Stark with a piece of Theon's skin, revealing that Ramsay has been flaying him; though disgusted, Robb acquiesces to Theon's further captivity, as Theon's father Balon has recently died and Theon's absence presents a succession crisis for the Ironborn.
-Following Robb Stark's death, King Tommen Baratheon legitimizes Ramsay as a Bolton.
+Before the Red Wedding, Roose Bolton presents Robb Stark with a piece of Theon's skin, revealing that Ramsay has been flaying him; though disgusted, Robb acquiesces to Theon's further captivity, as Theon's father, Balon Greyjoy, has recently died and Theon's absence presents a succession crisis for the Ironborn.
+Following Robb's death, Lannister king Tommen Baratheon legitimizes Ramsay as a Bolton.
 The Lannisters pass off Jeyne Poole as Arya Stark and send her north to be betrothed to Ramsay, with only the Lannisters and Boltons aware she is not the real Arya Stark.

 A Dance with Dragons

 In the dungeons of the Dreadfort, Ramsay has savagely tortured and mutilated Theon until he is so broken and in fear of Ramsay that he has adopted the identity of Reek.
 Ramsay coerces him to assist in lifting the Ironborn siege of Moat Cailin, subsequently reneging on his promise of safe passage to the Ironborn by having the garrison flayed.
 After Stannis Baratheon's capture of Deepwood Motte, Ramsay's wedding to "Arya" is moved from Barrowton to a rebuilt Winterfell.
 Following the wedding, Ramsay repeatedly abuses Jeyne.
 Shortly after the wedding, Jeyne and Theon escape with the help of Mance Rayder.
-Jon Snow later receives a letter, presumably from Ramsay, claiming that he has captured Mance and killed Stannis Baratheon (who was besieging Winterfell), threatening to destroy the Night's Watch if Jon does not deliver Theon, Jeyne, and several other members of Stannis' court to Ramsay as captives.
-Finally pushed to his breaking point, Jon instead decides that he will seek out and kill Ramsay himself, though he is stabbed by his own men before he can leave Castle Black.
+Jon Snow later receives a letter, presumably from Ramsay, claiming that he has captured Mance and killed Stannis Baratheon (who was besieging Winterfell), threatening to destroy the Night's Watch if Jon does not deliver Theon, Jeyne, and several other members of Stannis's court to Ramsay as captives.
+Finally pushed to his breaking point, Jon instead decides that he will seek out and kill Ramsay himself, though his own men stab him before he can leave Castle Black.

 The Winds of Winter

-In a released sample chapter, Stannis is revealed to be alive and preparing for battle against Roose and Ramsay, though it is not confirmed if the chapter takes place before or after Ramsay sends his letter.
-Theon, who is now Stannis' prisoner, warns Stannis not to underestimate Ramsay or even call him "Ramsay Snow", but Stannis, who does not fear Ramsay, brushes Theon's warnings aside.
+A released sample chapter reveals that Stannis is alive and preparing to fight Roose and Ramsay, though it is unclear whether the chapter occurs before or after Ramsay sends his letter.
+Theon, now a prisoner of Stannis, warns him not to underestimate Ramsay or even call him "Ramsay Snow," but Stannis, who is not afraid of Ramsay, ignores Theon's warnings.